Piano Pedagogy Spotlight: An interview with Frank Huang – Part 4

 The relationship between piano teacher and piano student can last a lifetime.
 When the teacher passes, inevitably, the student takes stock and reflects.
-Concert pianist and pedagogue Hamish Milne was a highly respected, much-loved piano professor at the Royal Academy of Music in London, where he taught for over forty years.
-He died earlier this…
+Hamish Milne was a concert pianist and pedagogue.
+He was a highly respected, much-loved piano professor at the Royal Academy of Music in London.
+He taught there for over forty years and…

-At the piano with Phyllis Sellick, by Clara Rodriguez
+At the piano with Phyllis Sellick: Clara Rodriguez

 My guest writer today is Venezuelan pianist and teacher Clara Rodriguez.
 Clara came to the UK as a young student on a scholarship to study at the Royal College of Music in London.
 At the RCM, she studied with eminent professor Phyllis Sellick, who had a profound influence on her development as a pianist and…